mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The main MLS key schedule provides a `recovery_secret` which can be used for branching of the current group.

-The application SHOULD specify an upper limit to determine for how many past epochs the `recovery_secret` should be stored.
+The application SHOULD specify an upper limit on the number of past epochs for which the `recovery_secret` may be stored.

 There are three ways in which a `recovery_secret` can be used: